digitaldiv/nudgeMoney/README.md

-# nudgeMoney
+# nudgeMoney :dollar:

 ## Our objective

 Our objective is to create a system for promoting financial literacy and financial well-being.
 This incorporates :
 - Financial principles
 - Financial disciplines
 - Financial habits